 , new media took off and people who once had to scramble for an employer became part of history.
 In short, many might say that the Jewish people who ran Hollywood did so because they were the ones who built it

-that Walt Disney hated Jews), and every American studio currently has Jews in at least some high ranking executive and creative positions.
+that Walt Disney hated Jews, when in fact his beef was specifically with left-wing Jewish labor leaders he suspected of infiltrating his studio), and every American studio currently has Jews in at least some high ranking executive and creative positions.
 Creative types usually write what they know, and despite the ever-lingering specter of antisemitism in the early twentieth century, many writers, directors, producers, etc. most certainly would have passed on their own perspective into their work, intentionally or not

 This trope does not lend itself to a simple list of examples, as such a list might smack of antisemitism ("what's with all these Jews?").
 This is not what this trope is about at all.
 It is, nevertheless, noticeable to viewers and readers who live in areas where Jewish populations are much smaller (e.g. the UK, where Jews were, according to the 2001 census, outnumbered three to two by Jedi